 The FHCOC's CEO and chief counsel, D. Elizabeth Pierson, esq.
 (AKA Elizabeth Martin, esq), claimed that my advertisement caused the FHCOC 'frustration of mission' and demanded I pay them $4,000 plus agree to take 5 years of continuing education through the FHCOC's own landlord training facilities at $250 per class.
-They also demanded that I admit that my ad was discriminatory and sign a 'confidentiality agreement' and just regard the payment as a 'donation' so I could write it off my taxes.
+They also demanded that I admit that my ad was discriminatory and sign a 'confidentiality agreement'.
+They told me that I should just regard the payment as a 'donation' so I could write it off my taxes.

-When I refused to pay up, sign a confidentiality agreement, and agree that my payment would be a 'donation' to the Fair Housing Council, the Chief Counsel for the DFEH, Paul Ramsey, esq. and State staff attorney, Ralph Tsong, esq., filed a formal civil discrimination lawsuit against me on behalf of the FHCOC in Orange County Superior Court seeking 'Unlimited Damages'.
+When I refused to pay up, sign a confidentiality agreement, the Chief Counsel for the DFEH, Paul Ramsey, esq. and State staff attorney, Ralph Tsong, esq., filed a formal civil discrimination lawsuit against me on behalf of the FHCOC in Orange County Superior Court seeking 'Unlimited Damages'.
 One year later in November, 2009, and just prior to the scheduled 5 day jury trial scheduled for January 2009, Ralph Tsong, esq., suddenly dismissed the lawsuit.

 In the final hearing, Mr. Tsong, argued to the Judge not to award me any reimbursement for either the ten's of thousands of dollars I spent defending myself or for the 2 1/2 years of harassment I was subjected to by the State Department of Fair Employment & Housing.